-You hopefully already know that limits on many retirement accounts tend to rise each year to account for inflation — and 2020 will be no exception to that, as we recently reported.
+You hopefully already know that standard deductions and limits on certain retirement account contributions tend to rise each year to account for inflation.

-The IRS recently announced that the following two credits are among those for which limits will rise for tax year 2020 — the one for which your tax return is due by April 2021.
+The IRS recently announced that the following credits are among those on which limits will rise for the 2023 tax year — the one for which your tax return is due by April 2024.

 This tax credit is for eligible workers.
-More specifically, it’s for folks with earned income, such as wages, as opposed to income from investments.
+More specifically, it’s for folks with earned income, such as wages.

 Other tax credits

-The Saver’s Credit and Earned Income Tax Credit are among the few federal income tax credits that have limits that tend to change each year, but they are not the only tax credits that Uncle Sam offers.
+The above credits are among the few federal income tax credits that have limits that tend to change each year, but they are not the only tax credits that Uncle Sam offers.

 For example, a $1,000 tax deduction would lower your taxable income by $1,000 — which may or may not lower the amount of money you owe Uncle Sam — while a $1,000 tax credit would take $1,000 off the amount you owe.

-For help determining whether you’re eligible for a given tax credit, check out the IRS’ Interactive Tax Assistant, which is a free online tool.
+For help determining whether you’re eligible for a given tax credit, check out the IRS’ free Interactive Tax Assistant tool.